y4pff/historical_world_cup_analysis/README.md

 - The 1990 World Cup recorded the lowest scoring rate, averaging 2.21 goals per match.
 - The 1994 World Cup recorded the highest total attendance at 3,587,538 and the highest average attendance at 68,991 per match.
 - Attendance data for 2014 is incomplete because only 63 of its 64 matches contain an attendance value.

+: **England Insight**
+England's strongest tournament by scoreline wins was 1966, when the team won five of six matches and finished undefeated.

+England also recorded no scoreline losses in 1982 and 2006, although its 2006 elimination came through a penalty shootout.

+The 2014 tournament was England's weakest in the dataset, with no wins from three matches.

 ## Author